-A. Homework Policy
+1. Homework Policy

 All students are required to write down their homework assignments each day.
 Students do not rely solely on a teacher's bulletin board or web page for homework information.
-However, all teachers keep an up-to-date homework binder, bulletin board or web site so that students and parents can be made aware of the daily and weekly assignments.
+However, all teachers keep an up-to-date homework binder, bulletin board or web site so students and parents can be made aware of the daily and weekly assignments.
 The course syllabus informs parents and students as to which option the teacher chooses to keep the community informed.
-This policy is detailed in the family handbook and is discussed at summer orientations and at back to school night.
-Additionally, each teacher sends home communication to families regarding their classroom expectations.